CharafeddineMechalikh/PureEdgeSim/README.md

 The user can trade-off between simulation duration and its accuracy.

-To decrease the simultion time, the user can also enable parralelism.
+To decrease the simultion time, the user can also enable parallelism.

 ## 5. Getting started with PureEdgeSim